 Nelson has the highest percentage of people walking and cycling to work in New Zealand (18%, 2013 census) – a reflection of both ongoing commitment to investing in their walking and cycling network and a bike-friendly climate.
 The provision of good quality, well-located cycling facilities has also resulted in a large number of students regularly cycling to school.

 Nelson has a vision of ‘making cycling a safe, convenient and commonplace way of getting around Nelson’ and aims to increase the number of cycling journeys, improve safety, realise health benefits for Nelson residents of all ages, and increase mobility and independence for the ageing population.

-The Nelson coastal route will provide a safer, off-road route for people in Western Nelson to travel to the CBD by bike.
-It will separate cyclists from high-volume traffic and will pass within 500m of two schools and within 1km of two others, with a combined total of over 2000 students.
-The route is expected to attract over 1000 people a day when complete and will connect into the Great Taste trail, part of Nga Haerenga – the New Zealand cycle trail.
+The Nelson coastal route provides a safer, off-road route for people in Western Nelson to travel to the CBD by bike.
+It separates cyclists from high-volume traffic and passes close by to schools.
+The route connects into the Great Taste trail, part of Ngā Haerenga – the New Zealand cycle trail.